pawurb/WaitForIt/README.md

     // minimum time interval, after the first scenario event was trigerred, before the scenario can be executed static var minSecondsSinceFirstEvent: TimeInterval? { get }

+    // minimum time interval, after the last scenario event was trigerred, before the scenario can be executed static var minSecondsSinceLastEvent: TimeInterval? { get }

     // minimum time interval before scenario can be executed again after previous execution static var minSecondsBetweenExecutions: TimeInterval? { get }